- other projects

 In 2015 we launched a collaboration with Name Drop Swamp Records and The Emerald Tablet called Chemical Wedding—bimonthly shows featuring music and literature—with a corresponding annual print magazine, vitriol.
 We initiated a collaboration with the California State Parks System to produce the first Poetry in Parks, held at Samuel P. Taylor State Park over Labor Day, and started a partnership with the Bay Area Video Coalition to produce weekly episodes of Quiet Lightning Television.

-Already, 2016 has been an important year for us.
-We’ve partnered up with longtime inspiration Radar Productions for a queer literary mixtape, part of their Queering the Castro series.
-We took on Litseen, a project created and developed by QL’s founding director Evan Karp shortly before the start of QL, now providing the resources necessary to publish Litseen, a near-comprehensive calendar of Bay Area literary events that also posts weekly interview profiles of local authors, called The Write Stuff, which will help us expand on our mission.
-We have just released our third chapbook, The Sacred Text of Rosa Who is Great, and produced our first feature-length film, the experimental documentary of San Francisco Water Under the Bridge.
-Thanks to a recent grant from the San Francisco Arts Commission, 12 of our shows over the next year will be free, and everyone who reads or contributes art to Quiet Lightning will be paid!
-We’ve partnered with the Chinatown Community Development Center, revived the Call and Response series w/presentations by Kim Anno and Pamela Z, and teamed up with ArtSpan again to present the 3rd annual Art, Readings, & Reactions event.
+2016 was an important year for us.
+We partnered with longtime inspiration Radar Productions for a queer literary mixtape, part of their Queering the Castro series.
+We took on Litseen, a project created and developed by QL’s founding director Evan Karp shortly before the start of QL, now providing the resources necessary to maintain a near-comprehensive calendar of Bay Area literary events, and to post a weekly interview profile of local authors called The Write Stuff.
+We published our third chapbook, The Sacred Text of Rosa Who is Great, and produced and premiered our first feature-length film, the experimental documentary of San Francisco Water Under the Bridge.
+Thanks to a grant from the San Francisco Arts Commission, all of this year’s shows were free, and everyone who read or contributed art to Quiet Lightning was paid!
+We partnered with the Chinatown Community Development Center; revived the Call and Response series w/presentations by Kim Anno and Pamela Z; and teamed up with ArtSpan again to present the 3rd annual Art, Readings, & Reactions event.
 In partnership with the CA State Parks and the Golden Gate National Parks Conservancy, we celebrated our 100th show with a day-long arts festival in the historic Cushing Memorial-Mountain Amphitheater.
 At the end of the year, in response to the presidential election, we helped form Bay Area Writers Resist, part of an international network of literary artists and orgs committed to using writing to encourage and inspire resistance against injustices threatening so many in this country—the kickoff event led to the formation of Artists for Sustained and United Resistance.

 The primary objective of Quiet Lightning is to foster a community based on literary expression and to provide an arena for said expression.